Simon Fraser University: History

 Simon Fraser University was founded upon the recommendation of a 1962 report entitled Higher Education in British Columbia and a Plan for the Future by John B. Macdonald.
 He recommended the creation of a new university in the Lower Mainland and the British Columbia Legislature gave formal assent on March 1, 1963, for the establishment of the university in Burnaby.
 The university was named after Simon Fraser, a North West Company fur trader and explorer.
-The original name of the school was Fraser University, but was changed because the initials "FU" evoked the profane phrase "fuck you".
 In May of the same year, Gordon M. Shrum was appointed as the university's first chancellor.
 From a variety of sites that were offered, Shrum recommended to the provincial government that the summit of Burnaby Mountain, 365 meters above sea level, be chosen for the new university.
 Architects Arthur Erickson and Geoffrey Massey won a competition to design the university, and construction began in the spring of 1964.
 The campus faces northwest over Burrard Inlet.
 Eighteen months later, on September 9, 1965, the university began its first semester with 2,500 students.

 The campus was noted in the 1960s and early 1970s as a hotbed of political activism, culminating in a crisis in the Department of Political Science, Sociology, and Anthropology in a dispute involving ideological differences among faculty.
 The resolution to the crisis included the dismantling of the department into today's separate departments.
 During this time, Thelma Finlayson became the university's first female faculty member in the Department of Biological Sciences.
 She would later become their first professor emerita upon her retirement in 1979.

 21st century

 In 2007, the university began offering dual and double degree programs by partnering with international universities, such as a dual computing-science degree through partnership with Zhejiang University in China and a double Bachelor of Arts degree in conjunction with Australia's Monash University.
 It has also partnered with India's Premiere "Indian Institute of Technology, Bombay".

 In 2009, SFU became the first Canadian university to be accepted into the National Collegiate Athletic Association (NCAA).
 Starting in the 2011–2012 season, SFU competed in the NCAA's Division II Great Northwest Athletic Conference (GNAC) and has now transitioned all 19 Simon Fraser teams into the NCAA.

 On September 9, 2015, SFU celebrated its 50th anniversary.
 Over its 50 years, the university educated over 130,000 graduates.

+A breach of SFU's systems in February 2020 exposed the records of 250,000 students.
+A second attack in February 2021 resulted in the exposure of 200,000 records.
+A class action lawsuit was filed against SFU in March 2021.

 In early 2022, Burnaby City Council announced they would officially support the SFU Gondola as part of the TransLink expansion project.
-This is included in the Mayors’ Council’s approval of the Transport 2050 regional transportation strategy announcement.
+This is included in the Mayors' Council's approval of the Transport 2050 regional transportation strategy announcement.

+In early 2025, SFU's School of Interactive Arts and Technology debuted their Virtual Ambassador Program, hailed as "the world's first official university VTubers".